gradle/gradle/design-docs/repository-transports.md

 ### Open issues

+- At the moment we can't differentiate between "password auth not supported" and "invalid credentials".
+    - The ssh library we use (Jsch + underlaying apache sshd library) does not expose this information.
 - Add an `AbstractMultiTestRunner` implementation to permit a test to be run with different repository transports.

 ## Support resolving from a maven repository declared with 'sftp' as the URL scheme, using password credentials